What Is Camille Albane?

 Camille Albane, a Paris-based franchise brand owned by upscale European salon chain Dessange International, is expanding into the U.S., making French beauty accessible to the urban American market.
 Customers are already crazy about the services, techniques and pampering they get at our flagship U.S. store in Boston, and more salons are being developed throughout the United States.

 Although Camille Albane is an established and mature brand in Europe, we offer potential franchisees a ground-floor opportunity in the United States.
 Many prime metro markets are still available for salon development.
 Our franchisees will have the training, marketing and support systems of an almost 2,000-unit chain with decades of franchise experience.

-“It’s not just about the backing and the huge support system you get with Camille Albane, it’s about the 60 years of heritage in the hair industry,” says CEO Linda Chadwick.
+“It’s not just about the backing and the huge support system you get with Camille Albane, it’s about the 60 years of heritage in the hair industry,” says CEO John Costanza.
 “That’s a tremendous amount of experience in the salon franchise industry, and our franchisees will reap the benefits.”

 Camille Albane is already established as one of the most popular franchised hair salons in Europe for high-end beauty.
 We put out collections in spring and fall to coincide with Paris Fashion Week.
 The collections include haircuts, make-up and nail color.
 Our salons are not only in the world’s fashion capital, they extend everywhere from Monaco to Moscow to Saudi Arabia and beyond, and now they’re bringing the service tradition behind authentic French beauty to America.

 When people think of hair salon franchises, they tend to think of deep discount or haircut-only chains like Great Clips, Supercuts and Hair Cuttery.